An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Solution approach

 \subsection{Beam search heuristic}

-Our BS implementation is mostly based on \citet{velez2016beam, morais2024exact}, while incorporating several new features.
-In contrast to D\&R, BS explores only feasible solutions.
+Our BS implementation is mostly based on \cite{velez2016beam, morais2024exact}, while incorporating several new features.
+In contrast to D\&R, BS \blue{discards in}feasible solutions \blue{without attempting to repair them}.
 The procedure begins with a feasible solution at the root node and iteratively explores a graph, one level at a time, where each path represents a possibly different solution.
 At each level, $N$ nodes are randomly selected for branching out of the $\lfloor(1 + \gamma)N\rfloor$ nodes with the best costs, computed according to \eqref{lp_model:obj} and including investment costs for newly added lines.

 To create the branches, two strategies are applied sequentially.
 The first creates a random permutation of the inserted candidate lines to promote a search diversification.
 The second orders these circuits in non-increasing order of cost to intensify the search around promising regions.
-Each strategy partitions the inserted candidate circuits at the current node into subsets of $\max\{\eta\frac{|I|}{|\mathcal{K}|}\frac{|\mathcal{B}|}{1000}, 1\}$ elements, where $\eta$ is an algorithm parameter, $|I|$ is the number of inserted lines at the current node, and $|\mathcal{K}|$ and $|\mathcal{B}|$ denote the total number of candidate circuits and system nodes, respectively.
+Each strategy partitions the inserted candidate circuits at the current node into subsets of $\max\{\eta{\scriptstyle\frac{|I|}{|\mathcal{K}|}\frac{|\mathcal{B}|}{1000}}, 1\}$ elements, where $\eta$ is an algorithm parameter, $|I|$ is the number of inserted lines at the current node, and $|\mathcal{K}|$ and $|\mathcal{B}|$ denote the total number of candidate circuits and system nodes, respectively.
 In the second strategy, lines whose removal fails to improve the parent node’s cost are excluded from future iterations.
 Each strategy continues until a fixed number $it_{bs}$ of consecutive levels are explored without improvement in the incumbent solution.

 Each subset is assigned a cost $Z$, defined as the sum of the investment costs $C_k^{inv}$ of its candidate lines.
 For each node, up to $\omega$ branches are generated by removing the subsets of inserted circuits with the largest $Z$ values.
 If removing a subset produces a node with a larger objective value (or upper bound $UB$), the removed circuits are reinserted, and the node retains the same set of inserted candidates as its parent.
 However, the $UB$ of this new node is updated with the larger objective value, thereby imposing a penalty on it.